-The person-level weight variable (WGTSP13) was constructed as a composite of separate panel specific weights.
-A positive person-level weight was assigned to all key members of the U.S. civilian, non-institutionalized population for whom MEPS data were collected, representing the corresponding U.S. population in early 2015.
-For the Panel 20 Round 1 participants, this weight reflects the original household probability of selection for the NHIS, a factor representing the proportion of the 16 NHIS panel-quarter combinations eligible for MEPS, the oversampling of the subgroups described earlier, ratio-adjustment to NHIS national population estimates at the household level, adjustment for non-participation in MEPS at the household or dwelling unit level, and poststratification to U.S. civilian non-institutionalized population estimates obtained from March 2015 CPS data at the family and person levels.
-For both Panels 19 and 20 separately person-level poststratification reflected population distributions across census region, MSA status, race/ethnicity (Hispanic, Black/non-Hispanic, Asian, other), sex, and age.
-Finally, a composite weight was assigned to each responding person and a final poststratification was undertaken across the variables of census region, MSA status, race/ethnicity, sex, and age.
+The person-level weight variable (WGTSP13) was constructed as a composite of separate panel-specific weights.
+A positive composite person-level weight was assigned to all key members of the U.S. civilian, non-institutionalized population for whom MEPS data were collected, representing the corresponding U.S. population in early 2016.

+For the Panel 21 Round 1 participants, the panel-specific weight reflects a number of components: the original household probability of selection for the NHIS; a factor adjusting for the proportion of the NHIS responding sample available for MEPS sampling; the oversampling of the subgroups described earlier; ratio-adjustment to NHIS national population estimates at the household level; adjustment for non-participation in MEPS at the household (occupied dwelling unit) level; and poststratification to U.S. civilian non-institutionalized population estimates obtained from March 2016 CPS data at the family and person levels.

+For Panel 20 Round 3 participants, the panel-specific weight reflects the Round 1 weighting process for Panel 20 (the same approach as for Panel 21); nonresponse in Rounds 2 and 3; and person-level poststratification.

+Compositing factors (the same factors used to obtain an overall response rate across panels; .49 for Panel 20 and .51 for Panel 21) were applied to the panel weights described above.
+These composited weights were then poststratified to control totals based on March 2016 CPS data across the same variables as for the panel-specific weights: census region, MSA status, race/ethnicity, sex, and age.

-Table 3-2 shows the number of persons with person weights for each of the two panels separately, as well as the combined total and the total population estimate represented by the weighted total for all persons with person-level weights.
-In terms of numbers of persons, there are 16,448 for Panel 19, Round 3 and 20,562 for Panel 20, Round 1.
-Thus, in total, there are 37,010 sample persons in the file with positive person-level weights (WGTSP13>0).
-The corresponding estimate for the civilian, non-institutionalized population based on summing the weights found in the variable WGTSP13 for these 37,010 persons is 315,246,811.
+Table 3-2 shows the number of persons with person weights for each of the two panels separately as well as the combined total and the total population estimate represented by the weighted total for all persons with person-level weights.
+In terms of numbers of persons, there are 18,007 for Panel 20, Round 3 and 19,026 for Panel 21, Round 1.
+Thus, in total, there are 37,033 sample persons in the file with positive person-level weights (WGTSP13>0).
+The corresponding estimate for the civilian, non-institutionalized population based on summing the weights found in the variable WGTSP13 for these 37,033 persons is 317,954,243.

 Table 3-2.
-Persons with a person weight for the 2015 Point-in-Time file
+Persons with a person weight for the 2016 Point-in-Time file